 06.03 Noncompliance Involving Willfulness

 Conclusions about the willfulness of a violation or nonconformance are agency decisions and are normally not made until after OI has completed an investigation.
-Inspection reports that include potentially willful violations or nonconformances are to be coordinated with OI OE.
+Inspection reports that include potentially willful violations or nonconformances are to be coordinated with OI, OE, and OGC.

 0617-07 RELEASE AND DISCLOSURE OF INSPECTION REPORTS AND ASSOCIATED DOCUMENTS